ericspod/X4DF/README.md

  * `BINARY_GZ` - data is stored in binary representation directly, compressed with the gzip algorithm (RFC 1952), this must be in a separate binary file

 Data in any format can be stored in a file, for `BINARY` or `BINARY_GZ` data it is mandatory to be stored as such.
-When reading data from a file, reading starts from the `offset` line if text or from the `offset` byte otherwise.
-The use of offsets allows multiple arrays to be stored in the same file.
+When reading data from a file, reading starts from the `offset` byte if binary or from the `offset` line otherwise.
+The use of offsets allows multiple arrays to be stored in the same file, although all the arrays in a particular file should have the same format.
 If `shape` is not given for text then all the file from the offset will be read.
 The name of the file is given in `filename` which is typically a path relative to the XML document.

-For the compressed formats the whole file is compressed together, which can be done with the `gzip` command line tool.
-To read from such a file, it first must be decompressed in its entirety then read from an offset in the resulting data.

-Creating base64 data is done by converting the array into its binary representation, compressing if `BASE64_GZ` is used, then encoding as base64 text.
-This allows compressed data to be stored in the text body of a `array` element.

 ### Array Ordering